juandtap/juandtap/README.md

 ## More About Me

-I am a Computer Science Engineering student with a focus on teamwork and adaptability, leadership skills, communication, and self-learning.
+I am a Computer Science Engineer with a focus on teamwork and adaptability, leadership skills, communication, and self-learning.
 I am passionate about artificial intelligence, Data Science and backend development.

 I am also a Linux enthusiast and use both Debian ![Debian](https://img.shields.io/badge/Debian-%23A80030?style=for-the-badge&logo=debian&logoColor=white) and Arch-based distributions ![Arch](https://img.shields.io/badge/Arch-%230A84FF?style=for-the-badge&logo=arch-linux&logoColor=white).
 I enjoy exploring different Linux environments and customizing them to optimize my workflow.

-### Future Goals
+### Career Goal

-My goal is to secure an international position where I can contribute my skills and expertise while continuing to grow professionally.
-I am particularly interested in roles that allow me to work on cutting-edge AI technologies, innovative backend solutions, and data analysis or data science.
+To work as a Data Scientist or Machine Learning Engineer, contributing to data-driven decision-making and advanced analytics projects, while continuing to grow in the field of Data Science and Artificial Intelligence.

 Feel free to reach out to me if you would like to discuss potential collaborations, job opportunities, or simply to connect!